Candide Thovex: Audi Quattro x Candide Thovex

-"quattro®"
+"quattro"

 On 8 December 2015, Thovex released an advertorial film for Audi to promote their latest Quattro Q7 model.
 The video, created, produced and directed by Thovex, featured Thovex skiing and performing tricks on many surfaces including dirt, grass, fallen leaves and asphalt, but no snow.
 It was viewed over 1 million times on the first day on Thovex's YouTube channel.
 It was viewed 2.5 million times in the first 3 days and has been viewed over 7.5 million times since being posted to his official YouTube and Facebook accounts.
-Powder, a reference in the sport of skiing summed it up simply on the website of the magazine: "Candide doesn’t need snow".
+Powder, a reference in the sport of skiing summed it up simply on the website of the magazine: "Candide doesn't need snow".

 In October 2016, 'Candide Thovex – quattro' filmed by Simon Favier and directed by Thovex won two prizes at the Top/Com Grands Prix Consumer 2016 awards held at the Congrès de la Communication Consumer (Conference on Consumer Communication) in Paris.
 The competition rewards the best advertisements and advertising campaigns of the year in France in a variety of categories.
-The film won the best 'Publicité on Line' (On Line Advertisement) and the Prix Spécial de l’Expression (Special Prize for Expression).
+The film won the best 'Publicité on Line' (On Line Advertisement) and the Prix Spécial de l'Expression (Special Prize for Expression).

 "quattro 2: Ski the World"

-In January 2017, Audi invited Thovex to direct and produce the sequel to his original quattro video.
-Entitled Quattro2 (25) and also known as "Ski The World", it is a travel adventure that required 9 months to research and scout appropriate locations.
-It was filmed over the course of 3 months at over 30 locations in 10 countries where Thovex skied on a variety of surfaces, except snow: grass, sand, water, lava, stone, and different types of earth from jungle floor to mountains of gravelly dirt.
-After 2 months of post-production work the film was released on 22 January 2018.
-It was viewed over 65 million times in the first 2 weeks across all of Thovex and Audi's social media channels.
-The background story of the video is featured on the Audi website (30).